martinerin/TruncatedVoting/README.md

 * 23 elections were from the American Psychological Association (APA) which were all single-winner elections
 * 82 American political elections of which 80 were single-winner elections
 * 1078 Scottish local government elections of which 29 were single-winner elections and 1049 were multi-winner elections
+  + We removed the 12 elections that had majority candidates

 ## Questions